-This duality map is a special case of Moebius transformation\footnote{This is coherent with the fact that now, by a modification of Theorem \ref{THM3.1}, we have $f \in \mathrm{Aut}(\overline{\mathbb{C}^n})$ and that Moebius transformations are the automorphisms of the Riemann sphere to itself.} but the very interesting point is the fact that a power law vanishing charge, i.e. a gauge theory with still a trivial gauge transformation at null infinity, is mapped in a power law divergent charge, i.e. a gauge theory with a boundary condition too weak.
-Let us give the following definition \begin{Definition}[Power law weak fall-offs] Let $(J, M, G)$ be an Abelian gauge theory with $(M,\boldsymbol{g})$ a $D$-dimensional Lorentzian manifold with conformal boundary $\partial M_c$, $J$ a set of fields and $G$ an abelian group.
-The set of boundary conditions $J|_{\partial M_c}$ are said to be power law weak if the asymptotic charge computed on $\partial M_c$ with field fall-off given by $J|_{\partial M_c}$ is power law divergent. \end{Definition} Therefore a $p$-form gauge theory with Coulomb fall-offs has trivial gauge transformations at null infinity if and only if the dual $q$-form gauge theory has a boundary conditions power law weak.
-We can try to generalize this observation to generic abelian gauge theories and their duals with the following \begin{Conjecture}[Link between trivial gauge transformations and power law weak fall-offs] Let $(M,\boldsymbol{g})$ be a $D$-dimensional Lorentzian manifold with conformal boundary $\partial M_c$ and let $(J, M, G)$ be an abelian gauge theory with gauge group $G$ and fields boundary conditions $J|_{\partial M_c}$.
-The dual gauge theory $(\Tilde{J}, M, G)$ has trivial gauge transformations at the conformal boundary $\partial M_c$ if and only if $J|_{\partial M_c}$ are power law weak. \end{Conjecture}
+This duality map is a special case of a Möbius transformation\footnote{This is consistent with the fact that now, by a modification of Theorem \ref{THM3.1}, we have $f \in \mathrm{Aut}(\overline{\mathbb{C}^n})$, and Möbius transformations are precisely the automorphisms of the Riemann sphere.}, but the particularly interesting point is that a power-law vanishing charge, i.e. a gauge theory with trivial gauge transformations at null infinity, is mapped to a power-law divergent charge, i.e. a gauge theory with boundary conditions that are too weak in the sense of the following definition.

+\begin{Definition}[Power law weak fall-offs] Let $(J, M, G)$ be an abelian gauge theory with $(M,\boldsymbol{g})$ a $D$-dimensional Lorentzian manifold with conformal boundary $\partial M_c$, $J$ a set of fields and $G$ an abelian group.
+The set of boundary conditions $J|_{\partial M_c}$ is said to be power law weak if the asymptotic charge computed on $\partial M_c$ with field fall-off given by $J|_{\partial M_c}$ is power-law divergent. \end{Definition}

+Therefore, a $p$-form gauge theory with Coulomb fall-offs has trivial gauge transformations at null infinity if and only if the dual $q$-form gauge theory has power law weak boundary conditions.
+We can attempt to generalize this observation to generic abelian gauge theories and their duals with the following conjecture.

+\begin{Conjecture}[Link between trivial gauge transformations and power law weak fall-offs] Let $(M,\boldsymbol{g})$ be a $D$-dimensional Lorentzian manifold with conformal boundary $\partial M_c$ and let $(J, M, G)$ be an abelian gauge theory with gauge group $G$ and fields boundary conditions $J|_{\partial M_c}$.
+The dual gauge theory $(\Tilde{J}, M, G)$ has trivial gauge transformations at the conformal boundary $\partial M_c$ if and only if $J|_{\partial M_c}$ is power law weak. \end{Conjecture}

 Let us return to the issue of renormalizing power-law divergent charges.
 The possibility of renormalizing such charges in one description means, in view of the above conjecture, that we have to eliminate the trivial gauge transformations in the dual description.
 This is meaningful, since renormalizing a divergent charge amounts to removing divergences that are not physical, and this can be achieved by removing the unphysical (i.e. redundant) gauge transformations from the dual description.